Code-Institute-Submissions/mtb-nynashamn/README.md

 # MTB Nynäshamn

+Even though the number of cyclists has grown exponentially over the past 4 years, Nynäshamn still lacks a community of cyclists that is brought together by the love of this sport and the willingness to explore the Swedish nature in a different manner.

 The main purpose of this website is to form a MTB community in the city of Nynäshamn, in the southern region of the Stockholm Metropolitan Area.

-Even though the number of cyclists has grown exponentially over the past 4 years, Nynäshamn still lacks a community of cyclists that is brought together by the love of this sport and the willingness to explore the Swedish nature in a different manner.

-Besides this,
+The website mostly targets beginners of different ages.
+Hence, the code of conduct (which also serves as a reminder for the intermediate or advanced users), necessary equipment and the trails graded by colours with the suitable explanations.

+Needless to say, everyone is welcome to our MTB sessions, as long as they have a bike with sound brakes, a helmet and a dire need for socializing.

 ## User Experience (UX)